Azure/data-api-builder/docs/AzureADSetup.md

 ## Create Azure AD tenant

- 1. Create an Azure AD tenant in your Azure Subscription by following [this guide](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).
+ 1. Create an Azure AD tenant in your Azure Subscription by following [this guide](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).
+ 2. Make note of your tenantID which can be found on the Overview page of your newly created tenant resource in the Azure Portal.

 ## Create Client App Registration